stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/index.md

-summary: Deploy robust applications by bundling Unit and Behavior tests with your application code and modules.
+summary: Deploy robust applications by bundling Unit and Behaviour tests with your application code and modules.

-# Unit and Integration Testing
+# Unit and integration testing

-For behaviour testing in SilverStripe, check out [SilverStripe Behat Documentation](https://github.com/silverstripe-labs/silverstripe-behat-extension/).
+For behaviour testing in SilverStripe, check out [SilverStripe Behat documentation](https://github.com/silverstripe-labs/silverstripe-behat-extension/).

 ## Introduction